• About

 • Make the pizza dough.
 Mix the dry ingredients (00 flour and salt).
 Add the foamy yeast and olive oil to the dry ingredients.
 Mix with a stand mixer or a wooden spoon.
 Once the ingredients are combined, knead the dough with a dough hook or by hand on a floured surface for 10 minutes.
 The dough is sticky.

 • Let the dough rise.
 Rub olive oil on the dough and place it in a large bowl.
 Cover with plastic wrap and a damp towel.
-Place dough in a warm spot for a minimum of 2 hours.
+Place the dough in a warm spot for a minimum of an hour (2 hours might be ideal).
+See Note 8.

 • Cook the dough.
 Heat the oven to 450 ℉.
 Cut the dough in half.
 Press the pizza dough into a 12" to 14" diameter pizza pan.
 Spread tomato sauce and sprinkle shredded cheese.
 Add your favorite toppings.
 Bake the pizza towards the bottom of the oven for about 12 minutes.